SasmitC/ROS_Udacity_NanoDegree/Project1_Build_My_World/Readme.md

 $ catkin_make
 ```

-6. Add following to your .bashrc file, so that you do not need to source the environment while opening a new terminal window each time -
+6. Add the following to your .bashrc file, so that you do not need to source the environment while opening a new terminal window each time -
 ```sh
 export GAZEBO_MODEL_PATH=~/catkin_ws/model/MyUdacityOffice
 source ~/catkin_ws/devel/setup.bash